Romejanic/tedi-databases-ii/README.md

-# tedi-computational-thinking
+# tedi-python-cc

-Yes the repo name is wrong but this is the Computational Thinking site
+I got the repo name right this time yay